opentext-idol/java-idol-indexing-api/src/site/markdown/index.md

 Yes.

 ## License

-Copyright 2008-2015 Hewlett-Packard Development Company, L.P.
+(c) Copyright 2008-2015 Micro Focus or one of its affiliates.

 Licensed under the MIT License (the "License"); you may not use this project except in compliance with the License.